AdobeDocs/experience-manager-64.pt-BR/help/sites-classic-ui-authoring/manage-assets-classic-s7.md

 **Para adicionar um componente/visualizador do Dynamic Media Classic a uma página na interface clássica**:

-1. No AEM, abra a página onde deseja adicionar o componente Dynamic Media Classic.
+1. Em AEM, abra a página onde deseja adicionar o componente do Dynamic Media Classic.

 1. If no Dynamic Media Classic components are available, click the ruler in the sidekick to enter **[!UICONTROL Design]** mode, click **[!UICONTROL Edit]** parsys, and select all the **[!UICONTROL Dynamic Media Classic]** components to make them available.